lobophf/pig-game/README.md

 ## :question: About:
 **Pig Game** is a free game made for you to spend free time.
 The rules are simple:

-- Each turn, a player repeatedly rolls a die until either a 1 is rolled or the player decides to "hold".
+- Each turn, a player repeatedly rolls a dice until either a 1 is rolled or the player decides to "hold".
 - If the player rolls a 1, they score nothing and it becomes the next player's turn.
-If the player rolls any other number, it is added to their turn total and the player's turn continues.
+If the player rolls any other number, it's added to their turn total and the player's turn continues.
 - The game ends when a player gets 100 points.

 You can try this game by clicking on the button below.